code-matrix-au/Closed-Loop-Motor-Control/src/README.md

 #include <MetroDoor.h>

-MetroDoor mydoor(13); // value input is for the pin the door is atached on the arduino.
+MetroDoor mydoor(13); // value input is for the pin the door is attached on the arduino.

 mydoor.open(); // will open the door
 mydoor.close();// will close the door